-The company submitted the results of two field trials in which Kenostart was used as a post-milking teat dip.
-In the first of these studies, which took place in spring/early summer, a group of Jersey cows with no evidence of mastitis were treated with Kenostart for ten weeks, and a further group of similar cows were treated with an established product.
+The company submitted the results of three field trials in which the product was used as a post-milking teat dip and spray, one in the UK and two in Belgium.
+In the first of these studies, which took place in spring/early summer, 15 Jersey cows with no evidence of mastitis were treated with the product for ten weeks, and a further 15 similar cows were treated with an established product.

+The first Belgian study took place in winter, when temperatures were much lower, and involved the treatment of 30 Holstein cows with the product.
+Teat condition improved over the course of the trial.
+The second trial took place late winter/ early spring when the temperatures were more average, and involved the treatment of 34 lactating Holstein dairy cows.
+Teat condition improved over the course of the trial.
+These three studies support the published literature which indicate that iodine teat dips formulated in a similar way to the product are well-tolerated by lactating cows and indeed improve teat condition.
 The teats of each cow were examined immediately after milking and somatic cell counts (which can be linked with mastitis) were monitored on a monthly basis.
 There was no significant difference in teat condition, somatic cell count or incidence of mastitis between the two groups of animals.

-The second study took place in winter, when temperatures were much lower, and involved the treatment of a number of Holstein cows with Kenostart.
-Teat condition improved over the course of the trial.
-These two studies support the published literature which indicate that iodine teat dips formulated in a similar way to Kenostart are well-tolerated by lactating cows and indeed improve teat condition.